-If you want to learn natural dyeing and needle felting, come to the Highlands of Scotland and create beautiful 3D felt, from fleece hand-dyed using plant dyes.
+If you want to learn natural dyeing and needle felting, come to the Highlands of Scotland and create beautiful 3D felt, from fleece hand-dyed using plant dyes -a total craft retreat.
 Enjoy the whole process, from watching one of our Shetland sheep being hand-sheared, picking Highland dye plants, making natural dyes, dyeing fleece and finally creating stunning needle felted animals from naturally dyed fleece -giving them that special realistic touch.

-We have been running our Fleece to Felt courses for many years, but it was not until I met Fi Oberon last year that we decided to run this course together, combining both our skills.
+We have been running our Fleece to Felt courses and other craft holidays for many years, but it was not until I met Fi Oberon a few years ago, that we decided to run this needle felting course, combining both our skills.
 Fi is a world class needle felter, creating stunning sculptural pieces.
 Each year our craft week has a different focus, this year the theme is Venus Figurines and the Tree of Life, however, this is just a guide and participant can create whatever they fancy -Last year we had a unicorn, Otter, sheep and many more!
 Once the needle felting technique is mastered the world is your oyster!

 After watching Alex hand-shear one of our Shetland sheep, we will then sort a number of different fleeces (including Hebridean, other coloured Shetland fleeces and Cheviot fleeces).
 After which, we will wash the fleeces (scour) ready for dyeing.
 We will walk in the woods in search of dye plants to naturally colour our fleeces.
 We use the same methods and plants used by traditional Highland dyers, including Stinging Nettles, Bog Myrtle, Ragwort and Heather tops, which all grow in abundance locally and most of which can be found in gardens and fields all over Britain.